smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/01-Query-the-DB/README.md

 ## Background & Objectives

-Now it is time to make advanced SQL requests to an `ecommerce` database!
+Now it is time to make advanced SQL requests to an e-commerce database!

 ## Specs